timebent/timebent.github.io/_posts/2023-04-06-stream_stone_surface.markdown

 tags: [music audiovisual]
 ---

 Stream Stone Surface was written in 2013.
+It is the first of a series of works exploring audiovisual composition.
 During this time I was beginning to formalize ideas about audiovisual composition in order to teach them in the graduate program.
 I was examining the work of Jordan Belson, who said the following:

 ".. movement is inherent in graphics, even in still graphics.
 Many of the means by which I have obtained motion on film, especially in my newer work, is a matter of extracting motion from designs that were not intended for that purpose, but just normally contained motion if one knew how to release it."